 External student assessments such as NAPLAN and the HSC can be useful as a snapshot of learning at a point in time, but they are also limited, because they do not cover every scholastic year or the full range of subjects taught in schools.
 Because of this, internal qualitative and quantitative data that is collected within schools is a useful addition to the information from external assessments.
 This page describes some principles of data collection that may help to get the most out of the internal data your school is already collecting as evidence of student achievement.
 The principles are also relevant for other data you may be collecting, for example focus groups or parent surveys.

-Download a print version (PDF, 370 kB) of the principles for collecting internal school data or view the online version below.
+Download the Evidence Guide for School Excellence - Principles for collecting internal school data (DOCX 75.9 KB) or refer to the online version below.

 Uses of internal data

 Teachers can use internal data:

 - As formative assessment (assessment for learning) – using evidence about students’ knowledge and skills to inform teaching.
 This usually occurs throughout the teaching and learning process to clarify student learning and understanding.
 For more information about formative assessment, see CESE's report on assessment.

 - As summative assessment (assessment of learning) – using evidence of students’ learning to assess achievement against outcomes and standards.
 This usually occurs at defined points during a unit of work, term or semester and may be used to grade students.
 For more information about summative assessment, see CESE's report on assessment.

 - To compare across cohorts – has this year’s group of students arrived in my class more or less prepared than last year’s?
 How can I change my lesson plans to reflect this?